Generic Name: levetiracetam (LEE ve tye RA se tam)

 Levetiracetam is an anti-epileptic drug, also called an anticonvulsant.

-Levetiracetam is used to treat partial onset seizures in adults and children who are at least 4 years old.
+Levetiracetam is used to treat partial onset seizures in adults and children who are at least 1 month old.
+The Spritam brand of this medicine is not for use in children younger than 4 years old or children who weigh less than 44 pounds.

 Levetiracetam is also used to treat tonic-clonic seizures in adults and children who are at least 6 years old, and myoclonic seizures in adults and children who are at least 12 years old.